 Just some jasper lookin’ for the highway.

-other spellings: fellow, man, stranger, and guy
+variations: fellow, man, stranger, guy

 ★ "Jasper" as a noun for "man" or "stranger" is authentically Southern/Appalachian and dates back to the 1800s.
 It signals a rustic or humorous tone, not just a personal name. ★

-Origin
+Origin and Etymology

-Notes
+Usage Notes

 Still heard among older Southerners and in storytelling.
 Outside the region it’s rare and usually only recognized as a personal name or gemstone.